Sex and the Single Woman

 I’m not a unique success story.
 This is a choice that you, or perhaps a friend you know, can make and overcome.
 Our fulfillment is found in Jesus and only Jesus.
 No other man can compare.
 No other man can ever provide more than the love we receive from our Savior.

 Ladies, you are beautiful.
 Embrace the blessing that the Lord has given you today.
 Hone your secret power.
 Radiate the joys found in the single life.
 Give your undivided attention to our Lord.

 Mindy Fitterling is a recent college graduate from St. Louis, Missouri.
 She now works in IT Security for a Healthcare company in Nashville, TN.
-When she is not fighting cyber crime by day, she is snuggling with her puppy and writing for young women on her personal blog, Women For Higher (womenforhigher.com).
+When she is not fighting cybercrime by day, she is snuggling with her puppy and writing for young women on a variety of Christian websites.